julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

   </p>
 </div>

 Protection is not about doing more.
 It is about doing the right thing, in the right place, at the right time.

-Once that is understood, the work becomes simpler, and far more effective.
+Once that is understood, **the work becomes simpler, and far more effective**.

 ---

 ## This guide is for you if:

 You've cleansed repeatedly but the heaviness returns.
 You have the herbs but don't know which situation calls for which method.

 You want folk practice, not modern wellness content.
-You're ready to stop guessing.
+**You're ready to stop guessing.**

 ---